Architecting Authority

 A meta tag is a short piece of HTML code that describes the page to machines rather than to people.
 It tells Google what your page is about.
 It tells LinkedIn which image to show when someone shares your link.
 It tells browsers whether to index the page or ignore it.
 None of this is visible to a person reading your website.
 All of it is read by every system that handles your page before a human ever sees it.

 This is why a page can rank well on Google, show a broken preview on LinkedIn and get ignored by AI systems all at the same time.
 Each platform reads slightly different meta tags.
 Getting them right across all platforms is what this tool audits.
+If you are new to how search engines read your pages, the on-page SEO guide explains where meta tags fit into the bigger picture.

 Read the complete guide